Ambulance delays outside hospitals are harming 160,000 patients, leaked report warns

 As many as 12,000 patients, or one in 10, could be suffering severe harm, such as a cardiac arrest, loss of a limb or brain damage.

-The damning report, by the Association of Ambulance Chief Executives (AACE) included examples of severely ill patients not being treated properly, being forced to go to the toilet in ambulances, being denied food and drink, as well as antibiotics and fluids.
+The damning report, by the Association of Ambulance Chief Executives (AACE) included examples of severely ill patients not being treated properly, being forced to go to the toilet in ambulances, and being denied food and drink, as well as antibiotics and fluids.

 The findings underline the systemic problems within the health and social care system, which lacks the capacity and staff to meet rising patient demand.

-The Independent has eported extensively on the summer crisis hitting ambulance services this year with record levels of 999 calls and delays leaving patients waiting for hours for ambulances to arrive.
+The Independent reported extensively on the summer crisis that hit ambulance services this year, with record levels of 999 calls and delays leaving patients waiting for hours for ambulances to arrive.

 Safety incidents reported to NHS England by ambulance trusts have jumped 26 per cent so far in 2021 compared to the whole 12 months of 2019.
 Deaths as a result of safety incidents in ambulance trusts are up 13 per cent compared to 2019.